 The most obvious course of action is to eat a natural, wholesome diet that will help you avoid heart disease, and to make sure that you get plenty of exercise.
 These lifestyle choices will make the most difference of any “treatments” that are available to you.
 However, not all of us have been so wise.
 Some other suggestions include:

 - Get plenty of magnesium in your diet.
 This mineral is excellent for your heart, and helps electrical impulses in all your muscles to work more efficiently.
-If you supplement, make sure the magnesium is bound to citrate, malate, or aspartate.
+If you supplement, I recommend magnesium orotate.
 Many lower quality supplements are bound to oxide, and this makes the magnesium much less bioavailable.

 - Garlic is also wonderful for your heart.
 It can help to lower potentially harmful LDL cholesterol, as well as raise the friendly HDL cholesterol.